-Vermont receives more snow than any other state, averaging 54 days and 89 inches of snow per year.
+Vermont receives more snow than any other state, averaging 54 days of snowfall and 89 inches of snow per year.
 When you look at the US average snowfall by state you can see the combination of factors that push Vermont to the top of the list.

 First, Vermont lacks low-lying and warmer coastal areas to bring the state-wide snowfall average down.
-While the eastern shore of Lake Champlain has the lowest annual snowfall average of any part of the state, it’s much colder compared to areas of Long Island which bring the statewide average down for neighboring New York.
+While the eastern shore of Lake Champlain has the lowest annual snowfall average of any part of the state, it’s much colder compared to areas of Long Island which lowr the statewide average for neighboring New York.

 Second is Vermont’s nearly ideal location for capturing snow from coastal nor’easters, that can bring large amounts of snowfall in a single storm.
 While the state is relatively near the coast, it’s not on the coast, and often when storms travel up the eastern seaboard in winter, most or all of the precipitation in Vermont falls as snow.

 Finally is the impact of Vermonts unique topography.
 Orientation of Vermont’s mountains are nearly perfect for capturing snow from synoptic, orographic and even lake effect events.

 The Green Mountains have a dramatic impact on Vermont snowfall.
 The effect can be explained by the relationship between the generally north-south orientation of the range and the direction of the prevailing winds.
 You can clearly see the impact of the spine in the snowfall map above.

 In each case, the topography of the Green Mountains — and the effects of orographic lift — work to wring out the most snow from each of these three storm tracks.

 One significant difference is that in a coastal nor’easter, during the peak of the storm , the windward and leeward sides are reversed with the eastern slope receiving the bulk of the precipitation.
 However after the storm passes the western slopes can be favored again, with what is known as “wrap around” snowfall.